 With so many apps available, why go through all the trouble?
-The answer is simple – privacy.
+The answer is simple: privacy.
 Most apps collect your data as you record.
 While there’s no guarantee that Google won’t store some information, at least you don’t have to share your data with another company, too.

-- Swipe down to expand the Quick Settings menu.
-Look for the Screen Recorder tile, which may be on any of the Quick Settings pages, so swipe to see additional pages.
+- Swipe down to expand the Quick Settings menu and look for the Screen Recorder tile.
+It may be on any of the Quick Settings pages, so swipe to see additional pages.
 You can always move it to the first page if you use it often.

-Tap the tile to enable screen recording.
+- Tap the tile to enable screen recording.
 For other phones, it takes a little more work, but it’s fairly simple, and you don’t have to download yet another app.

 Enable USB Debugging

 The first step to enabling the hidden screen recorder in Android 10 is to enable USB debugging.
 This is necessary because you’ll later connect your Android device to your computer.

 - Quickly tap the “Build Number” seven times.